jayapriya90/micropost-app-ruby-on-rails/README.md

-# Ruby on Rails Tutorial: sample application
+# Twitter clone app using Ruby on Rails

 This is the sample application for the
 [*Ruby on Rails Tutorial: Learn Web Development with Rails*]